British slang can add fun and character to how you greet people and help you connect with British people on a more casual level.

 Additionally, it is possible to use it as a goodbye expression.
 To give you an example: Howdy, beautiful lady.

-Take special care not to smudge the newly applied paint on any surface.
 It’s a famous and prevalent British Slang for Hello that people normally use in the United States.

 3. Hey, Up: